richardiffusion/Electronic-System-Design-ESD-Software/README.md

 # Quick Overview of ESD V4 Software Main Functions & Basic Usage

-## The schematic design environment is abbreviated as SCH, and the printed circuit board design environment is abbreviated as CPB.
+## The schematic design environment is abbreviated as SCH, and the printed circuit board design environment is abbreviated as PCB.

 ## First, run ESD.exe.
 The SCH interface will appear.
 Execute the **File/Open** command and open the sample design file `controller.eda` located in the `demo` folder.